An Essential Stop on

 America’s Block Party

-Join us in celebrating our country’s 250th anniversary with live music, food trucks, games and family fun as part of the largest synchronized Fourth of July celebration in U.S. history: America's Block Party.
-Enjoy free admission to the museum during our daytime festivities, which wrap up just in time for you to head out and enjoy the fireworks.
+Join us in celebrating our country’s 250th anniversary with live music, food trucks, games, and family fun as part of the largest synchronized Fourth of July celebration in U.S. history: America’s Block Party.
+Enjoy free admission to the museum before heading to Union Square Park for an afternoon of old-fashioned family fun that wraps up just in time for the fireworks.
+Highlights include patriotic performances by Chicago’s premier symphonic brass ensemble, 3rd Coast Brass, and the 33rd Illinois Volunteer Regiment Band.

 Learn more about America’s Block Party